 6. Ethical considerations and basic law office practice concepts

 8. Software programs for time and billing, calendaring and docket control, case management, document management, litigation support, general office management, and computer research tools, Westlaw, and internet research

 1. Explain the use of technology in the practice of law and in the management of the law office.
 (1-5,7)

 2. Identify a variety of computer tools available to assist the legal professional in the performance of daily tasks.
 (1-3,5,7)

-3. Identify research strategies in the use of WESTLAW and Internet research.
+3. Identify, explain and prepare research strategies in the use of WESTLAW and Internet research.
 (3)

 4. Describe the application of general office management software packages to the legal environment (ex: word processing, database management, spreadsheets, and presentation software) and prepare complex legal documents.
 (2,4,7)

 a.
 Standard Internet browser to conduct Internet research.
 (2,3)

 c.
 General office management software (ex: word processing, database management, spreadsheets, presentation software.
 (1,2,4,5,7)

 d.
 Other legal-specific software as appropriate and available.
 (2,3,4,5)